iancze/DiskJockey/docs/cookbook.md

 Now, a good thing to check is that our setup parameters actually satisfy the Nyquist theorem.
 There is a helper script for this

     $ max_baseline.jl
     Dataset channels are velocities from -10.517295788189767 to -42.656605289812504 and span -32.13930950162273 km/s.
     Midpoint is -26.586950539001137 km/s.
     Max baseline 338.5121039138373 kilolambda
     Nyquist sampling satisfied. dRA: 0.0234375 [arcsec/pix] ; dRA_max: 0.2769671424693894 [arcsec/pix]
     Image size satisfied.
 Image size at the closest distances: 510.0 [AU]; outer radius of the grid + 10%: 330.0 [AU]

 It looks like everything is OK to start!
+(If you see very different velocities here for the channels, check that you have correctly specified `species` and `transition` in `config.yaml` to match the spectral line actually observed in your dataset.)

 ## Makefile

-New in v0.1.3, I've written a Makefile which should simplify a lot of the necessary tasks within the directory for a sigle object.
+New in v0.1.3, I've written a Makefile which should simplify a lot of the necessary tasks within the directory for a single object.
 You can generally do everything you need to via `make <target>`, where the various targets will now be described.

 ## Plotting up the model structure